marklogic-community/grove-react-ui/docs/INSTALL.markdown

 ## Install Application Dependencies

-This command instructs npm, the Node.js package manager, to install javascript dependencies for client and server code.
-These will be stored locally in the `node_modules` directories within `client` and `server`:
+This command instructs npm, the Node.js package manager, to install javascript dependencies for ui and server code.
+These will be stored locally in the `node_modules` directories within `ui` and `server`:

     cd muir
     npm install